 However, a certificate in Paralegal is not necessary to work in the field.
 Many students, especially those who already have degrees, can do a certificate program in as short as six weeks.
 There are specific Oklahoma Paralegal requirements.

 There is a demand for Paralegals in Oklahoma, and this demand is growing every year.
 According to the Oklahoma Workforce Commission, Paralegals’ need continues to increase by nearly 21 percent in the next ten years.
 Read about how to become a Paralegal in Oklahoma as annual salaries are approximately $51,000.
-Earning a certificate or degree increases salary potentials.
+Earning a certificate or degree increases salary potential.

 What are the Oklahoma Paralegal requirements?